Chapter 9:

 Walking advocate

-An individual, or group of individuals, who encourage, support and enable pedestrian activity.
+An individual, or group of individuals, who encourage and support pedestrian activity.

 Walkable or walking catchment